kambiz-frounchi/TeamGenerator/README.md

 ## Instructions

-You can install this application by cloning the github repo (`git clone git@github.com:kambiz-frounchi/TeamGenerator.git`),running `npm install` in the cloned folder to install the dependencies and then using Node.js `node app` to run the application.
+You can install this application by cloning the github repo (`git clone git@github.com:kambiz-frounchi/TeamGenerator.git`), running `npm install` in the cloned folder to install the dependencies and then using Node.js (`node app`) to run the application.

 ## Usage

-Please find [this walkthrough video](https://drive.google.com/file/d/17ywW8csKMsog2ZhSfavUWvE5m1Kb6DBl/view?usp=sharing) that show cases the application.
+Please find [this walkthrough video](https://drive.google.com/file/d/17ywW8csKMsog2ZhSfavUWvE5m1Kb6DBl/view?usp=sharing) that showcases the application.

 ## Tests